7 Facts from our GEDmatch Genesis Review

-Next in our GEDmatch Genesis review, is the next coverage the project has received.
 Privacy has become a concern for many of its users.
-GEDmatch provides three privacy options, “Private”, “Public + opt-in”, “Public + opt-out”.
+GEDmatch provides three privacy options, “Private,” “Public + opt-in,” “Public + opt-out.”
 Private data is not compared to other people’s DNA kits.
 This means no one else will find you, but you also can’t find anyone else.

-“Public + opt-in” allows for the one-to-many search and consents to law enforcement searches, for example, to identify suspects of violent crimes.
-“Public + opt-out” allows the user to find relatives and be found, but does not consent to law enforcement searches.
+“Public + opt-in” allows for the One-to-Many search and consents to law enforcement matching, for example, to identify suspects of violent crimes.
+“Public + opt-out” enables the user to find relatives and be found but does not consent to law enforcement searches.
 The company claims that raw DNA data is not accessible to any third party.

 GEDmatch Genesis Reviews

-GenSoftReviews provides 7 GEDmatch reviews for 3.22 out of 5 stars.
-Negative reviews complain that it is not user friendly and hard to understand while positive reviews highlight its utility for “motivated genealogists”.
+GenSoftReviews has eight GEDmatch reviews with a score of 4.23 out of 5 stars.
+Negative reviews complain that it is not user-friendly and hard to understand, while positive reviews highlight its utility for “motivated genealogists.”

 We finish our GEDmatch review with a comparison to Nebula Genomics and other DNA testing companies.
-Nebula Genomics distinguishes itself from GEDmatch and other genetic testing companies through its focus on privacy, expanding the horizon of DNA information, and providing understandable reporting.
+Nebula Genomics distinguishes itself from GEDmatch and other genetic testing companies by focusing on privacy, expanding the horizon of DNA information, and providing understandable reporting.

 At Nebula Genomics, privacy is as important as helping you learn about your health, personality, and ancestry.
-Nebula is building the first privacy-focused personal genomics service.
+Nebula has built the first privacy-focused personal genomics service.

 Nebula eliminates personal genomics companies as middlemen between data owners (i.e. customers) and data buyers (i.e. third parties) so that you can be compensated if you choose to share your data.

 Nebula does not turn over data to law enforcement access services and will not do so voluntarily.
-In fact, we are building protocols that will make it for us impossible to decrypt and share your data without your consent.
-Although this is part of GEDmatch’s business model, it runs contrary to Nebula’s privacy-first ethos.
+In fact, we are building protocols that will make it impossible for us to decrypt and share your data without your consent.

 You can upload the raw DNA files to Nebula Genomics just as you would to GEDmatch to discover more about your genome with the Nebula Genomics expanded report.
 The typical microarray-based DNA genotyping test can be expanded on using statistical models, otherwise known as imputation, to figure out what was between the tested pieces of DNA.